DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 * the action is decrypt, so the policy will decrypt
 * No source property is specified, therefore this policy will decrypt the message.content.
 * Because there is a decode-source property, 'base64', the policy will base64-decode the message.content to derive the cipher text.
-* There is no mode or padding specified, so RSA/None/PKCS1Padding is used.
+* There is no padding specified, so RSA/None/PKCS1Padding is used.
 * The result is decoded via UTF-8 to produce a plain string.
 Obviously, this will work only if the original clear text was a plain string.